 Johnstown man held for trial in shooting death of wife

 Jul.
-23—EBENSBURG — Chad Busch admitted to the shooting death of his wife inside their West End home in April, according to courtroom testimony on Thursday.
+23—EBENSBURG — Chad Busch admitted to the shooting death of his wife inside their West End home in April, according to courtroom testimony by a Johnstown police detective on Thursday.

 Tiffany Busch died after being shot in the face.